4d55397500/tictactoe-c/README.md

 # tictactoe-c
 ---

 A minimax implementation of tic tac toe.
+See Russell and Norvig as a reference for the minimax algorithm and related concepts.

 ### Run